keploy/community-blog/clieivyv20hd4yanv9iushxy6.md

 ![x](https://cdn-images-1.medium.com/max/1200/1*fzmj3Seae9sAk7CqmDC9Kw.png align="left")

 Now we have a firing webhook and it get's fired when our repo is starred.

-But let's say this repo is a group project and we want all the people involved in our project to know whenever the repo get's starred.
-We have a discord server where the people working on the project chat and coordinate for further development of the project.
-Let's create a new server on discord right now, just to mock the situation.
-Log into your discord and create a new server, I've named the server "Project Hook".
-Click on the settings button beside general.
+## Integrating Webhooks with Discord

+Suppose you're working on a group project and want to notify your team on Discord whenever your repository gets starred.
+Here's how you can set it up:

+1. **Create a Discord Server:** Log in to Discord and create a server (e.g., "Project Hook").

 ![x](https://cdn-images-1.medium.com/max/1200/1*JMTS4bGtfDr-Kqj3zGLUew.jpeg align="left")

-Click on **Integrations** and then **Create webhook**.
-Change name of the webhook to **"Github Notifier"** and **save changes**.
-We've built a webhook handler.
-This is different from what we did with Github earlier.
-Github made a request to the handler.
-But this actually handles the request.
-Both are called webhooks.
+2. **Set Up a Discord Webhook:** Navigate to the server settings, go to "Integrations," and create a new webhook.
+Name it (e.g., "GitHub Notifier") and copy the webhook URL.

 ![x](https://cdn-images-1.medium.com/max/1200/1*f1-HhOX0rCCZCSb2rNyNcw.png align="left")

-We create a **new webhook** in Github.
-Now **copy** the webhook URL.
-And **paste** it in the **Payload URL** in our new webhook on Github.
-At the end also add **"/github"** since it's important for discord for webhook configurations.
-Change the **content type** to JSON.
-Let's just try **"Send me everything"** option this time.
-Click on **"Add webhook"**.
+3. **Configure GitHub:** Paste the Discord webhook URL into your GitHub webhook settings and add `/github` at the end.
+Select "Send me everything" for event types.

 ![x](https://cdn-images-1.medium.com/max/1200/1*3GqoJuaAesi5Qdh34sZhbQ.png align="left")

-Now the moment has come.
-Please **Unstar and Star** your repo.
-Did you hear a beep sound?
-Look at your discord notification.
-Go to your discord server and you can see\*\* "A new star was added"\*\* message in the general channel.
+4. **Test the Integration:** Star your repository and check Discord for a notification in the general channel.

 ![x](https://cdn-images-1.medium.com/max/1200/1*WPU5FVYrv5THFWPsNDNsmQ.jpeg align="left")